isomerpages/govtech-gobusiness-main/pages/epjs/upgrade-skills/skillsfuture-queen-bee-networks.md

 ### How you can benefit:

--Receive support from a skills manager who will work with you to understand your skills needs and introduce relevant training programmes to meet your needs
+- Receive support from a skills manager who will work with you to understand your skills needs and introduce relevant training programmes to meet your needs

-'-Receive guidance on relevant jobs and skills resources and government schemes that support your skills development plan
+- Receive guidance on relevant jobs and skills resources and government schemes that support your skills development plan

-'-Be part of a skills support network to share common skills issues and learn from other peer companies in the network to avoid common pitfalls and strengthen your implementation
+- Be part of a skills support network to share common skills issues and learn from other peer companies in the network to avoid common pitfalls and strengthen your implementation

 ---